european-modelling-hubs/covid19-forecast-hub-europe/README.md

 - The [German and Polish COVID-19 Forecast Hub](https://github.com/KITmetricslab/covid19-forecast-hub-de) is run by members of the [Karlsruher Institut für Technologie (KIT)](https://statistik.econ.kit.edu/index.ph) and the [Computational Statistics Group at Heidelberg Institute for Theoretical Studies](https://www.h-its.org/research/cst/).

-## European forecast hub team
+### European forecast hub team
+This repository is based on and supported by members of the US, and German and Polish Forecast Hubs.
+A small team is adapting this work for the European forecasting hub.
+We are based at the London School of Hygiene and Tropical Medicine and supported by grant funding from the ECDC.

-The following persons have contributed to this repository (in alphabetical order):
+Direct contributors to this repository include (in alphabetical order):

-- Nikos Bosse
+- Nikos Bosse (@nikosbosse)
-- Sebastian Funk
+- Sebastian Funk (@sbfnk)
-- Katharine Sherratt
+- Katharine Sherratt (@kathsherratt)

-## Data license and reuse
+### Data license and reuse
 - The forecasts assembled in this repository have been created by independent teams.
 Most provide a license in their respective subfolder of `data-processed`.
 - Parts of the processing, analysis and validation code have been taken or adapted from the [US Covid-19 forecast hub](https://github.com/reichlab/covid19-forecast-hub) and the [Germany/Poland Covid-19 forecast hub](https://github.com/KITmetricslab/covid19-forecast-hub-de) both under an [MIT license](https://github.com/reichlab/covid19-forecast-hub/blob/master/LICENSE).
 - All code contained in this repository is under the [MIT license](/LICENSE). **Please get in touch with us to re-use materials from this repository.**